mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 Remote typing is fun, but it's a bit impractical.
 Generally when you're typing into a system, you want to see what appears in the monitor.

 My next step is to add hardware that can capture HDMI output so I can embed it in the page.
-That way, I'll be able to plug my Pi and a capture device into a headless server and have a virtual console in the browser.
+That way, I'll be able to plug my Pi into a headless server to create a virtual console in the browser.
 It will essentially be a low-cost, hackable [KVM over IP device](https://amzn.to/2ZVT51k).

 I have a working prototype using [ffplay](https://ffmpeg.org/ffplay.html) and an [HDMI extender device](https://amzn.to/3cxrYfI), but I'm still working on a solution that puts everything in a single browser window.